 Deployment

 By 2030, the EU aims to triple its installed solar capacity in line with the REPowerEU policy.
 This growth is expected to continue as electrification expands to meet new energy demands in transport, buildings, and industrial sectors.
 However, uncertainties around climate policies and regulations may hinder PV industry growth.
-[2]
+For instance, inconsistent national policies create a fragmented market, and delays in transposing EU directives into national law can slow down progress.
+Fragmentation in the national policies and markets is also identified as a pivotal issue in the Competitiveness Compass [2].

 Photovoltaic electricity is now the cheapest source of power in most regions, yet streamlined planning and permitting processes are critical to facilitating expansion.
 Simplified procedures, from local to regional levels, and the identification of priority areas are necessary: for example, the European Solar Rooftops Initiative promotes rapid PV deployment by requiring Member States to ensure buildings are "solar ready."